PacificBiosciences/trgt/tdb_tutorial.md

 ===============
 TRGT output vcfs can be collected into a database for easier querying.

-The database comprises a set directory with a `.tdb` extension containing a set of parquet files.
+The database is a directory with a `.tdb` extension containing a set of parquet files.
 For example:
 ```
 project.tdb/
 ├── locus.pq